 Sausage Stuffing Stuffed Brussels Sprouts

-½ cup plus 2 tablespoons Italian seasoned panko bread crumbs
+- ½ cup + 2 tablespoons Italian seasoned panko breadcrumbs

-- Preheat oven to 400F.
-Remove the sausage from the casing and add to a medium skillet over medium heat.
-Cook until all the pink is gone – 3 to 5 minutes; as it cooks break it apart with a spoon.
+- Preheat the oven to 400°F. Remove the casing from the sausage and add the meat to a medium skillet over medium heat.
+Cook until all the pink is gone--3 to 5 minutes; as it cooks break it apart with a spoon.
 Then transfer the sausage to a paper towel-lined plate to drain.

 - Bring 2 cups of water to a boil in a medium pot.
-Cut the Brussels sprouts in half lengthwise and drop into the boiling water (may have to work in batches); cook until just slightly soft and pliable –about 2 minutes.
-Set aside to cool.
-Once cool to the touch, using a melon baller remove the inside of the sprout and discard (or reserve for a later use).
-If you don't have a melon baller, you can also use a pairing knife to remove the inside of the sprout; cut part of the steam toward the base of the Brussels sprouts, the center of the sprout should then pop out.
-Place the Brussels sprouts shells on a parchment lined baking sheet.
+Cut the Brussels sprouts in half lengthwise and drop them into the boiling water (you may have to work in batches); cook until just slightly soft and pliable-–about 2 minutes, then set aside to cool.
+Once cool to the touch, use a melon baller to remove the inside of the sprout, then discard it (or reserve it for a later use).
+If you don't have a melon baller, you can also use a pairing knife to remove the inside of the sprout; cut part of the stem towards the base of the Brussels sprouts, which should cause the centers of the sprouts to then pop out.
+Place the Brussels sprouts shells on a parchment-lined baking sheet.

-- In the same skillet as the sausage, heat the oil over medium heat and stir in the shallot, cooking until translucent– 1 to 2 minutes.
-Add ½ cup of the panko, cooked sausage, dried cranberries, salt and the turkey stock to the skillet and continue to cook for another 2 minutes.
-Remove from the heat and transfer to a food processor, pulsing until coarsely chopped and combined -about 10 pulses.
+- In the same skillet as you cooked the sausage, heat the oil over medium heat and stir in the shallot, cooking until it is translucent–-1 to 2 minutes.
+Add ½ cup of the panko, the cooked sausage, dried cranberries, turkey stock, and salt to the skillet and continue to cook for another 2 minutes.
+Remove from the heat and transfer to a food processor, pulsing until coarsely chopped and combined--about 10 pulses.

-- In a small bowl combine the remaining 2 tablespoons of breadcrumbs with the parmesan cheese.
+- In a small bowl combine the remaining 2 tablespoons of breadcrumbs with the Parmesan cheese.
 Stuff each of the Brussels sprout halves with ½ teaspoon of the sausage filling, then sprinkle the breadcrumb and cheese mixture over the top.
-Place the baking sheet in the oven and cook until the cheese is golden brown and Brussels sprouts are tender– about 20 minutes.
-Remove from the baking sheet and serve immediately.
+Place the baking sheet in the oven and cook until the cheese is golden brown and Brussels sprouts are tender–-about 20 minutes.
+Remove the Brussels sprouts from the baking sheet and serve immediately.